SAMTAN444/Internship-Tracker/README.md

 ## Authentication & Security

+- Username and password authentication (no email required)
 - Passwords are hashed before storage
 - JWT used for secure, stateless authentication
 - Protected routes enforced on both frontend and backend